Jesse Fink: Pure Narco (2020)

 In 2020 Penguin Books Australia announced it was releasing his fifth book, Pure Narco, the life story of cocaine trafficker Luis Navia and the 12-nation law-enforcement operation that brought him down.
 It was published in the United Kingdom by John Blake and the United States by Rowman & Littlefield.

 The Eagle in the Mirror (2023)

 Fink's sixth book was a biography of Australian-born British intelligence officer Charles Howard "Dick" Ellis called The Eagle in the Mirror.
 The book was released in Australia and the United Kingdom in August 2023 and included in Publishers Weeklys Spring 2024 longlist for history.
 It was published by Citadel in the United States in May 2024 and chosen for BookBub's The Best Nonfiction of Spring 2024.

+The Drinker's Guide to Japan (2026)

+In 2026 Penguin Random House UK announced it was publishing Fink's seventh book, The Drinker's Guide to Japan, co-written with Wayne Shennen.

 Personal life

 Fink has one daughter and is married.